lovelysusy924/sinatra-fwitter-1-mvc-pc-jastor-120215/README.md

 ### 5). application_controller.rb

 Inside of `app/controllers` create a file called `application_controller.rb` Here, we'll define our routes, actions, and pass data from the models into our views.
+(In previous labs and lessons, this file has been called `app.rb`)

 First, let's require the enviornment.rb file so that all of our gems get imported.